aleseixas/algorithms/README.md

-#algoritmos/n
+#algoritmos
-these 14 mini projects are solutions to problems proposed by UNICAMP's subject MC102(Algorithm)./n all files have been fixed through Codepost/n
+<n>these 14 mini projects are solutions to problems proposed by UNICAMP's subject MC102(Algorithm).<n/>
+all files have been fixed through Codepost
 PS: the lab.0 don't have command because it was a test for understand how worked Codepost lab.1 about simple interaction between consumer and business lab.2 about imitation of buzzfeed